 Critical to the initiative was to use six years of data from first-time, full-time degree-seeking students who entered the college in fall semesters of 2009 – 2014.
 It mined this data and identified nine factors that contributed toward making a student at-risk at the school, and it used this information to create a logistic regression model to predict the retention outcome of a particular student population.
 It ran this model in the fall of 2015 for the first time against its incoming full-time freshmen in its School of Arts and Sciences (SAS), and continued to use the model for the next six semesters.

-In the summer of 2018, the school analyzed its data and determined that the model still was accurately predicting students that needed assistance to persist at the college, said Patty Pitts, Institutional Director of Persistence and Completion at Crown College.
+Starting in the summer of 2018, the school analyzed its data and determined that the model still was accurately predicting students that needed assistance to persist at the college, said Patty Pitts, Institutional Director of Persistence and Completion at Crown College.

 “The Persistence and Completion team strategically developed intervention strategies to assist these students to thrive on our campus and retention has improved,” Pitts said.
 In the fall of 2018, its improvement initiative was extended to its School of Online Studies and Graduate Studies (SOS/GS).

 In spring 2015, she said, the school retained 90 percent of all eligible students, and 84 percent of the freshmen who were eligible to return.
 Spring 2019 saw it retain 94 percent of all eligible students, and 89 percent of the freshmen who were eligible to return, Pitts said.
+The program continues on to this day successfully.

 Predictive Analytics Steps In